 The appropriate CMS billing form is required for paper and electronic data interchange (EDI) claim submissions.
-The appropriate CMS billing forms usage guidelines are CMS 1450 for facilities and CMS 1500 for professionals.
-In general, Arkansas Total Care follows the CMS billing requirements for paper, EDI and secure web-submitted claims.
+The CMS billing forms usage guidelines are CMS 1450 for facilities and CMS 1500 for professionals.
+In general, Arkansas Total Care follows the CMS billing requirements for paper, EDI, and secure web-submitted claims.
 Arkansas Total Care is required by state and federal regulations to capture specific data regarding services rendered to members.
-The provider must adhere to all billing requirements in order to ensure timely processing of claims and to avoid unnecessary upfront rejections or denials.
-Reimbursement policies can be viewed on our website.
+Providers must adhere to all billing requirements to ensure timely processing of claims and avoid unnecessary upfront rejections or denials.
+Reimbursement policies may be viewed on our website.